F1 stats: Which drivers have scored the most points without winning a race?

 4: Nick Heidfeld – 259 points

 Perhaps Heidfeld’s biggest near-misses came off-track.
-The German out-performed both Felipe Massa and Kimi Raikkonen in equal machinery at Sauber, albeit while the pair were rookies, but while those two earned Ferrari seats and amassed 32 race wins between them, the sport’s powerhouse teams never came calling for Heidfeld.
+The German out-performed both Felipe Massa and Kimi Raikkonen in equal machinery at Sauber, albeit when the pair were rookies, but while those two earned Ferrari seats and amassed 32 race wins between them, the sport’s powerhouse teams never came calling for Heidfeld.

-3: Romain Grosjean – 391 points
+2: Romain Grosjean – 391 points

 French driver Romain Grosjean’s F1 career ended in a death-defying Haas fireball at Bahrain in 2020, though his terrifying accident and backmarking season with the American team did not paint a true picture of his talent in Formula 1.

-1: Nico Hulkenberg – 521 points
+1: Nico Hulkenberg – 567 points

-Despite some brilliant midfield drives, Hulkenberg has never held the keys to a race-winning machine.
+Hulkenberg has never held the keys to a race-winning machine.
 But every time a golden opportunity does come around, bad luck and self-sabotage scuppered him.

 Expertly navigating a chaotic race in slippery conditions, Hulkenberg was running second behind Max Verstappen when disaster struck.
 The German understeered off the track at Turn 17 and slid to an excruciating halt in the gravel.